dataarts/tailbone/README.md

 Tailbone.js, documented farther down the page, also provides some helpers for logging in and out.
 See the QUnit tests for an example.
-Note, there is also a popup version, but since Chrome started more agressivly blocking popups being able to create a url that calls a javascript callback via PostMessage is more useful.
+Note, there is also a popup version, but since Chrome started more aggressively blocking popups being able to create a url that calls a javascript callback via PostMessage is more useful.

     asyncTest('Login', function() {